+This document is intended as a guide for test planners and engineers who would like to inject greater rigor to their testing and achieve a deeper, more quantifiable understanding of a system under test.
+It is intended as a high-level roadmap of the critical activities and concerns for applying STAT planning, testing, and analysis techniques without presuming knowledge of statistical methods beyond basic summary statistics on the part of the reader.
 Although academic references and industrial examples of STAT are available in large quantities, many do not adequately capture the challenges posed by complex systems.
 Case studies, such as those that are used in test planning course curricula, are more relevant since they are application-oriented.
 However, even these rarely contain enough detail to be useful in practical settings.
 Another potential source of confusion arises from test documentation that not only fails to adequately define system requirements, but also omits critical conditions for the employment of these systems, such as a contested cyber environment.
 Such difficulties must be overcome, usually at a high cost in both time and effort, to produce efficient and highly effective, rigorous test plans (including designed experiments) that instill a sufficient level of confidence in the inferred performance of the system under test.

 This guide addresses the critical planning processes and procedures that are required for the effective integration of STAT into test planning.
+This guide does not give comprehensive instructions for implementing or performing these techniques, but is intended as a high-level overview of the process.
 Since many of the key aspects of such processes and procedures reside in the problem definition and mission decomposition phases of test planning, this guide provides greater emphasis on these areas.
-For further information concerning mathematical and statistical details relevant to the design of test, we direct the reader's attention to specific references at various locations throughout this guide.
+Critical questions are provided throughout to prompt the reader to consider some key aspects of the planning process.
+Additionally, key takeaways are highlighted to cement concepts in the reader's mind.
+For further information concerning mathematical and statistical details relevant to the design of test, we direct the reader's attention to specific references at various locations throughout this guide, and consultation with STAT Experts in the STAT COE is available via the Ask-A-STAT feature of the STAT COE website.